Open-source · MIT · Local-first

 Install and run

-Run npx clawboo.
-Node.js 22+ is the only prerequisite.
-The first run opens an onboarding wizard.
+Install with npm install -g clawboo, then run clawboo.
+Node.js 22+ is the only prerequisite, and the first run opens an onboarding wizard.
+Or try it instantly with npx clawboo, no install.

 02

-Clawboo Native is the default and runs agents in-process.
+Clawboo Native is the default and runs agents in-process, so onboarding takes you straight to it.
 Paste one key (Anthropic, OpenAI, or OpenRouter), or point it at a local Ollama with no key at all.

 03